codenvibes/CLOUD/GENERAL CLOUD CONCEPTS/CLOUD MODELS.md

 Let’s start with a private cloud.
 A private cloud is, in some ways, the natural evolution from a corporate datacenter.
 It’s a cloud (delivering IT services over the internet) that’s used by a single entity.
 Private cloud provides much greater control for the company and its IT department.
 However, it also comes with greater cost and fewer of the benefits of a public cloud deployment.
 Finally, a private cloud may be hosted from your on site datacenter.
 It may also be hosted in a dedicated datacenter offsite, potentially even by a third party that has dedicated that datacenter to your company.

+**Real-Life Example:**
+A bank has strict data compliance rules and runs its own private cloud using OpenStack on servers in its own data center.
+Only the bank’s departments access it.

 ---